bitcoin/bitcoin/doc/i2p.md

 ## Bandwidth

+By default, your node shares bandwidth and transit tunnels with the I2P network in order to increase your anonymity with cover traffic, help the I2P router used by your node integrate optimally with the network, and give back to the network.
+It's important that the nodes of a popular application like Bitcoin contribute as much to the I2P network as they consume.

-I2P routers may route a large amount of general network traffic with their default settings.
-Check your router's configuration to limit the amount of this traffic relayed, if desired.
+It is possible, though strongly discouraged, to change your I2P router configuration to limit the amount of I2P traffic relayed by your node.

-With `i2pd`, the amount of bandwidth being shared with the wider network can be adjusted with the `bandwidth`, `share` and `transittunnels` options in your `i2pd.conf` file.
-For example, to limit total I2P traffic to 256KB/s and share 50% of this limit for a maximum of 20 transit tunnels:
+With `i2pd`, this can be done by adjusting the `bandwidth`, `share` and `transittunnels` options in your `i2pd.conf` file.
+For example, to limit total I2P traffic to 256KB/s and share 50% of this limit for a maximum of 20 transit
+tunnels:

 ```
 bandwidth = 256